Bipolar Disorder Treatment Center

 Residential Treatment Program for Bipolar Disorder

-The residential treatment program is based on a holistic approach, which focuses on improving all aspects of your mental, physical, and spiritual well-being.
+The residential treatment program at URP Behavioral Health recovery center is based on a holistic approach, which focuses on improving all aspects of your mental, physical, and spiritual well-being.
 The United Recovery Project has an interdisciplinary team of physicians, psychiatrists, therapists, and registered nurses.

 The Treatment Process